Laboratory-Imaging/GA3-examples/NIS_v6.20/52-Python_cellpose/README.md

 #### Logging

-Python output normally goes into NIS-Elements log file which is available from the Menu *Help* -> *Open log file...* Note that
+Python output normally goes into the NIS-Elements log file which is available from the Menu *Help* -> *Open log file...* Note that
 *Enable logging* must be enabled (setting it ON requires restarting NIS).

-However, whe run as a child process the logging doesn't make it into logs.
+However, when run as a child process, the logging doesn't make it into these logs.
-Therefore log into an arbitrary file like so:
+Therefore log into an arbitrary file:

 ```py
 def _log(message):